 Written by Whitney Eakin, PT, DPT, ATC

 So we’ve all heard the varying opinions.
 You’re a student studying to become a therapist (PT, OT, SLP, PTA, COTA).
 You’ve heard of this thing called Travel Therapy, that it’s awesome, and that you make more money!
 So you really want to explore the country, have flexibility, try out different settings, earn more cash, and pay off student loans quicker, right?
-But then you hear from professors and other therapists that you shouldn’t start out as a traveler right out of school; that you won’t have enough experience and won’t get any mentorship!
+But then you hear from professors and other therapists that new grad travel therapy isn’t a good idea; that you won’t have enough experience and won’t get any mentorship!
 So what do you do?

 We at Travel Therapy Mentor both started working as traveling physical therapists right out of the gate as new grads, and we don’t regret our decision!
 For us, this has been the best path and we wouldn’t have it any other way.
 But, it may not be right for everyone.